JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 “I’ll stay out here,” said Howie.
 And his friend agreed.
 So I guess I was the one who was going to run down the driveway.

-“Well, you have to distract her from me when I run down there,” I said.
-And they nodded yeah, as they looked up.
-Suddenly the old lady appeared in the window and shouted “What are you doing?!?” as she looked at us.
+“Well, you guys have to distract her from me when I run down there,” I said.
+And they nodded in agreement when they suddenly looked up: The old lady appeared in the window and started shouting at us as she looked at us.

-I shrugged, and just darted down the driveway.
+Seeing that I just shrugged, and just ran straight down the driveway.
 She noticed this and panicked and shouted “What!” as Howie and his friend tried to distract them from me.

 I was 1/2 way down the alley in no time, and slowed down a bit.
 I could hear the old lady and Howie and his friend shout and scream behind me.
 I slowly approached the end of the driveway near the back of the house.
 And that’s when I saw it.
 The Big Wheel itself.